MilanDuwenhoggerLange/Udacity-Course-Projects/README.md

 They include:
 - a text based adventure game written in Python (game_challenge.py)
 - a game of rock, paper and scissors written in Python (rps.py)
-- a shopping cart for a fruit shop written in JS
+- a JS code for the shopping cart functionality for a fruit shop (script.js)